garden-io/garden/docs/using-garden/configuration-overview.md

 The other docs under the _Using Garden_ go into more details, and we highly recommend reading through all of them.

-Below you'll also find some general information on how to configure a project.
+Below, you'll also find some general information on how to configure a project.

 ## Including/excluding files and directories

 By default, all directories under the project root are scanned for Garden modules, and all files in the same directory as a module configuration file are included as source files for that module.
-Sometimes you need more granular control over the context, not least if you have multiple modules in the same directory.
+Sometimes, you need more granular control over the context, not least if you have multiple modules in the same directory.

 Garden provides three different ways to achieve this: